Defining Community Paramedicine

 The National Association of Emergency Medical Technicians (NAEMT) reported in 2018 that over 200 community paramedicine programs operate in the United States, and many of them are located in rural areas.
 Some community paramedicine programs are focused on providing or connecting patients with primary care services.

-The Centers for Disease Control and Prevention (CDC) explain that an individual may call 911 for help when it is not a medical emergency for reasons like a lack of access to other healthcare services or transportation.
+An individual may call 911 for help when it is not a medical emergency for reasons like a lack of access to other healthcare services or transportation.
 However, these calls can strain limited EMS resources and fill the emergency department (ED) with patients who could be better served by a different level of care.
-Nationally, an estimated 14%-27% of ED visits, according to a 2010 RAND Corporation report, are for non-emergency medical issues that could be addressed at a health clinic, saving $4.4 billion per year in healthcare costs.
+Nationally, it has been estimated that a significant portion of ED visits for non-emergency medical issues could be addressed at a health clinic or other non-emergent setting, potentially saving over $4 billion per year in healthcare costs.

 In many cases, insurers will only provide reimbursement for emergency care and services to the EMS provider when a patient has been transported to a hospital.
 As a result, people who do not need to visit the hospital for higher-level or more comprehensive care — and could be treated effectively by paramedics at their current location — may be transported to the ED unnecessarily so the cost of their treatment is billable to insurance.
 This adds both burden to the healthcare system and stress for patients and their families.